aeden/eventbus/README.markdown

 * Is it a good way to develop web applications?
 * What are the benefits and drawbacks when compared to existing synchronous and synchronous/asynchronous solutions?

+This system's design borrows heavily from:

+* The event-driven design of JavaScript.
+* Concepts for micro-services.
+* Existing queue systems such as ZeroMQ and Kafka.

 # Status

 This project is brand new.
 It is NOT production-ready.